-Annual Planning Season is Here.
+Annual Planning for 2025 is Here.
 Are You Prepared?

-In this article, you’ll learn best practices to craft a winning annual plan to help your organization reach its strategic goals.
-Plus, you’ll see a real-life example that proves strategic annual planning pays off, no matter the economic climate.
+In this article, you’ll learn best practices to craft a winning annual plan to help your organization define and reach its strategic goals.
+You’ll also see an example plan to prove that strategic annual planning pays off, especially in today’s uncertain and fast-changing economic climate.

 What is annual planning?

-Think about it like a roadmap — you know where you need to go, but a strategic plan will help to get you there.
-Most organizations use findings from the previous year to think about how the company might perform in the future.
+Think about an annual plan like a roadmap — you know where you need to go, but a little strategic thinking will help to get you there.
+Most organizations use actual results from the previous year to think about how the company might perform in the future.

 A great starting point is to reflect on what worked or needs improvement from last year’s plan.
 From there, build a pathway to get your company where it needs to be.